 In 2009, Arnulfo launched and led Mi Familia Vota California, a national non-profit working to unite the Latino community and its allies to promote social and economic justice through increased civic participation.
-During his tenure at MFVCA, De La Cruz led efforts to expand the electorate through direct, sustainable citizenship, voter registration, census education, and GOTV, resulting in thousands of newly registered and active citizens.
+During his tenure at MFVCA, De La Cruz led efforts to expand the Latino and youth electorate through large scale citizenship, voter registration, census education, and GOTV, resulting in thousands of newly registered and active citizens across California.